kossiitkgp/docs/community/socials.md

 - [LinkedIn](https://www.linkedin.com/company/kharagpur-open-source-society)

 ### Post Release Guidelines
-- Try to include a poster in every post. **NOTE: Instagram posts must include a poster.**
+- Try to include a poster in every post. **NOTE: Instagram posts cannot be shared without an image.**
 - Long links should be shortened using a tool such as https://bit.ly.
     - Instagram posts do not allow links.
 The link should be added to the bio and in a comment instead, and this should be mentioned in the post.
 - A shortened post and poster should be shared on Whatsapp groups and statuses.